guicybercode/clear-script/README.md

 ## License

-This project is open source and available for personal and commercial use.
+This project is distributed under an open source license, permitting both personal and commercial utilization.

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Contributions to this project are accepted through the standard pull request workflow.
+Please ensure code follows established conventions and includes appropriate documentation.

 ## Acknowledgments

-- Inspired by the classic Windows 95/98 interface design
+- Interface design inspired by historical Windows 95/98 graphical user interface specifications
-- Built with Flask and Pillow
+- Implemented using Flask web framework and Pillow image processing library

 ---